nteract/semiotic/public/assets/markdown/xyframe.md

 ### yExtent: { [_min_, _max_] }

 If _yExtent_ is specified, sets the _min_ and/or _max_ value(s) for the _y_ axis.
 The array may contain two numbers, or it can contain a number and an `undefined` value, if you only want to set the min or max extent.

+The extent exposes an `onChange` callback function that updates with the calculated extent value.

 ```jsx
 /*min and max values set */